 - Soft tissue damage: Accidents often result in injuries to the muscles, tendons, and ligaments.

-Our Denver Accident Lawyer Can Help You Understand Colorado’s Fault Insurance System
+Levine Law Can Help You Understand Colorado’s Fault Insurance System

 In 2003, Colorado went from a no-fault insurance regime in which each party to an accident would pursue compensation for medical expenses and lost wages under his or her own insurance policy regardless of which party was at fault, to a fault or tort-based system.
 In the context of an automobile accident, insured drivers have three basic options when they get in an accident: file a claim with your own car insurance policy; file a claim with the at-fault driver’s insurance company; or file a lawsuit against the other driver (see below).
 In addition, Colorado law requires drivers to maintain a minimum amount of insurance coverage, including $25,000 per person for bodily injuries; $50,000 per accident for bodily injuries; and $15,000 per accident for property damage to the injured party.